KawaiiCyberKnight/Fourier-Analysis/README.md

 # Fourier-Analysis
-Exercise Solutions and Programs in Python or C++ or Matlab
+Fourier-Analysis exercises with solutions and programs in Python or C++ or Matlab